methods/tdse-accessForce-bids-api/README.md

 1. Clone the repository to your local machine:

       ```bash
-      git clone
+      git clone <REMOTE_URL>
       ```
 2. Navigate to the root directory of the project:

       ```bash
       cd tdse-accessForce-bids-api
       ```
-3. Install python 3.x if not already installed.
+3. Install Makefile if not already installed.
 You can check if it is installed by running the following command:

       ```bash
-      python3 --version
-      ```
-4. Install Makefile if not already installed.
-You can check if it is installed by running the following command:

-      ```bash
       make --version
       ```
-5. Version 3.81 or higher is required.
+4. Version 3.81 or higher is required.
 If you do not have Make installed, you can install it with Homebrew:

       ```bash
       brew install make
       ```
-6. Run the following command to have all the commands to use the API with Makefile:
+5. Run the following command to have all the commands to use the API with Makefile:

       ```bash
       make help
       ```
-7. Run the following command to start the API:
+6. Run the following command to start the API:

       ```bash
       make run
       ```
  * The API will be available at http://localhost:8080/api/bids

-8. Follow this link to go to the authorization documentation: [Authorization Documentation](https://github.com/methods/tdse-accessForce-auth-stub/blob/main/README.md)
+7. Follow this link to go to the authorization documentation: [Authorization Documentation](https://github.com/methods/tdse-accessForce-auth-stub/blob/main/README.md)

-9. In a new terminal enter the following command to run authorization server if not already running.
+8. In a new terminal enter the following command to run authorization server if not already running.
 This will be needed to generate a token:

       ```bash
       make auth